Out-flow radial turbine: Advantages

-So the radial flow turbines are indeed the more preferred form of energy extraction than even compared to axial flow turbines, especially in small engines.
+Radial flow turbines are generally more preferred in small turbines because of simpler construction.
 Radial flow turbine rotor does not use aerofoil sections, as a result of which the rotor of radial flow turbine has a shape very similar to a centrifugal compressor and it uses 3D shape for energy extraction.
-This 3D shape has been become a great interest in modern research.
+They are more conducive to being produced from a single casting or round billet as a Bladed-disk or "blisk."